4 Steps to Get Started in New Cannabis States

 Many states break down the licensing even further adding licenses for distribution, transportation and delivery.
 What licenses you pursue may be dictated by your state’s program.
 Some states only issue vertical licenses which allow business to cultivate, manufacture and retail their products.
 Other states prohibit entities from being vertically integrated.

 In any case, each business function is different.
-You will need to identify your resources and where your passion lies and proceed accordingly.
+You will need to identify your resources and where your passion lies to proceed accordingly.

 Step #4: Start your Business Planning